IIIF/api/source/auth/2.0/index.md

 #### substitute
 {: #substitute}

 A list of alternate resources that a client _MAY_ use instead of the access-controlled resource if the user is not authorized to retrieve that resource.
-The `substitute` property _MAY_ be present in the JSON if the value of the `status` property indicates that access to the access-controlled resource would be denied, and _MUST NOT_ be present otherwise.
+The `substitute` property _MAY_ be present if the value of the `status` property indicates that access to the access-controlled resource would be denied, and _MUST NOT_ be present otherwise.
 The value _MUST_ be an array of JSON objects, each of which describes an substitute resource.

 If multiple substitute resources are available, clients _SHOULD_ allow the user to choose between them, using the `label` or other descriptive properties available on the resources.